When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 The primary remedies for breach of contract are:

-The parties can also agree to reduce, expand or change the remedies available for breach of contract with:
+The parties can also agree to reduce, expand or change the remedies available for breach of contract with, for example:

 - Conditions Subsequent